f5devcentral/f5-agility-labs-waf/docs/class5/module3/lab1/lab1.rst

     |Lab3-02|

 #.
-Click in the **Network** tab in the Firefox Inspector
+Click in the **Network** tab in the Firefox Inspector and click **Persist logs**

 #.
 Login to the WebGoat application as f5student:password

 #.
 In the Firefox Inspector Network tab find the POST request to /login.
-Notice the password is in clear text!
+Notice the password is in clear text in the request.

     |Lab3-03|

 Task 2 - Configuring DataSafe
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-Browse to the BIGIP management console.
+Browse to the BIGIP GUI.

 #.
 Navigate to **Security -> Data Protection -> BIG-IP Data Safe** and click + to create a new profile.